 Michael Watkins’ practice covers the broad spectrum of company and commercial work in litigation, international arbitration, expert determination and ADR.
-He has experience in heavy and complex, high value claims (working as part of a larger team), as well as advising and appearing in smaller cases, as sole counsel, before the Court of Appeal, the High Court and various County Courts.
+He has experience in heavy and complex, high value claims (working as part of a larger team), as well as advising and appearing in smaller cases as sole counsel, before the Supreme Court, the Court of Appeal, the High Court and various County Courts.
 He also has significant experience of international arbitrations under the LCIA, ICC and UNCITRAL rules.

 Legal Week’s 2013 “Stars at the Bar” (profiling highly rated barristers under ten years call):